MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 ## Power Apps and Power Automate capacity add-on

 A Power Apps and Power Automate capacity add-on allows customers to increase the limits for a given user.
-These will be assignable to any user who has a Power Apps or Power Automate license as well as a Dynamics 365 license.
+These will be assignable to any user who has a Power Apps or Power Automate license and a Dynamics 365 license.

 Each capacity add-on raises the request limits by another 10,000 per 24 hours.
 Multiple capacity add-ons can also be assigned to the same user.